 The Ideal Mortgage Broker Sales Process

-How To Convert +95% Of Prospects Into New Clients, Like Clockwork
+How To Convert Shy Prospects Into Lifelong Clients, Step-By-Step

 The High Level Process

 High level, here’s my process for dealing with the “lowest rate” question: